benweizhu/gocd-docker/README.md

 # GOCD Docker

-ThoughtWork GoCD with Docker and Java 8
+ThoughtWorks GoCD with Docker and Java 8